 Selection of an appropriate CRM

-The value resuling from the use of the CRM for validation purpose depends on the similarity between the CRM and the sample to be analyzed with respect to matrix and analyte composition.
+The value resulting from the use of the CRM for validation purpose depends on the similarity between the CRM and the sample to be analysed, with respect to matrix and analyte composition.
 Since interference effects might be concentration dependent, also concentrations should lie within the same general range on the calibration curve.
 Unfortunately, because of the limited number of CRMs available, such ideal selection can only seldomly be realized.

 The use of CRMs for method evaluation with respect to reproducibility of measurements is a misuse of the costly material, since such measurements can be performed on any homogenous, stable material available in sufficient quantity having an appropriate matrix and analyte content.